Finance and taxation — See Charter, Ch. 8.

 Years of service.
 To be eligible for exemption as described in this ordinance, a member of the Windsor Volunteer Fire Department or the Windsor Volunteer Ambulance must serve continuously for the designated period set forth above.
 Years of service shall not be deemed to be interrupted by Windsor Volunteer Fire Department or Windsor Volunteer Ambulance granted medical leave, military service with the United States, or by injury where Workers' Compensation is invoked.
 Otherwise, when a person has served as a volunteer with Windsor Volunteer Fire Department or the Windsor Volunteer Ambulance, left such service and then returned, he or she shall not be eligible for exemption until he or she has completed one full fiscal year of service.
 Upon his or her completion of this year's service his or her total years of service will then be deemed to include the total number of years previously served plus the one year.

 Application and record of exemption.
 The exemption under this section shall be applicable for real property or motor vehicle, owned by any eligible member of the Windsor Volunteer Fire Department and/or the Windsor Volunteer Ambulance, whether such property is owned individually, jointly, or as tenants in common with one or more other persons.
-In order to receive this exemption, the eligible member's name must appear as a legal owner of record of such property and in the case of real property, be his/her primary residence.
+In order to receive this exemption, the eligible member's name must appear as a legal owner of record of such property and, in the case of real property, be his/her primary residence.
 The exemption shall be applied first to real property owned by the eligible member and then against any motor vehicles so owned and taxable.
-Under no circumstances shall the exemption benefit exceed $1,000 of tax benefit per eligible member in the 2019 assessment year, and 2,000.00 in the 2020 assessment year and each assessment year thereafter.
+Under no circumstances shall the exemption benefit exceed $ 1,500.00 of tax benefit per eligible member in the 2019 assessment year, and 2,000.00 in the 2020 assessment year and each assessment year thereafter.

-The Assessor of the Town is delegated the authority to administer his program and promulgate such forms, rules and regulations consistent with the ordinance and applicable state statutes.
+The Assessor of the Town is delegated the authority to administer this program and promulgate such forms, rules and regulations consistent with the ordinance and applicable state statutes.